eonu/ruby-golf/README.md

 Though there is no official standard set of rules for code-golf, your solution:

 - Should aim to consist of the fewest amount of bytes possible
-- Can use any form of I/O provided it is reliable or consistent
+- Can use any form of I/O provided it is reliable and consistent
 - Can be written in any programming language

 Other rules may be further specified by the issuer of the code-golf problem, for example `No leading or trailing whitespace allowed`, or `No use of imported libraries`.